ggomaeng/awesome-js/README.md

 #### 2.2 Square Root

-Manually calculate the square root of a number with Javascript
+Manually calculate the square root of a number with Javascript.

 [See Answer](#a2.2)